Observation of Elastic Orbital Angular Momentum Transfer: Coupling Flexural Waves in Partially Submerged Pipes to Acoustic Waves in Fluids: Transfer of Elastic OAM

-Figure~\ref{fig:AC} shows a zoom of the measurement area, with example experimental result superimposed, highlighting that due to both the parallax associated with refraction in the alignment, and the physical dimensions of the hydrophone, only an approximate depth of the relative position of the acoustic centre of the hydrophone (i.e. the plane where the pressure is accurately mapped) can be determined.
+Figure~\ref{fig:Pipe}(b) shows a zoom of the measurement area, with example experimental result superimposed, highlighting that due to both the parallax associated with refraction in the alignment, and the physical dimensions of the hydrophone, only an approximate depth of the relative position of the acoustic centre of the hydrophone (i.e. the plane where the pressure is accurately mapped) can be determined.
 The matching of the field profiles is observed at a depth of $20~\si{\milli\meter}$ below the pipe.
 This is, approximately, the closest possible approach of the acoustic centre of the hydrophone.
 The implications of this are highlighted in Fig.~\ref{fig:LG}.
+For an acoustic Bessel-like beam carrying OAM, one expects a zero in acoustic intensity due to the phase singularity at the centre of the beam, where the intensity in given by